Join Here | Log In

 Lupus:

-There’s also an increase in risk of Lupus with IgAa levels for a specific viral protein in EBV.
-CD40 variants affect susceptibility to lupus in conjunction with EBV.[ref]
+There is also an increased risk of lupus with IgA levels for a specific viral protein in EBV.
+CD40 genetic variants affect susceptibility to lupus in conjunction with EBV.[ref]

 Multiple Sclerosis:

-Multiple Sclerosis (MS) is a disease involving inflammation and demyelination of neurons in the brain and spinal cord.
-There is quite a bit of research showing that EBV likely plays a causal role in MS, at least for most MS patients.
+Multiple sclerosis (MS) involves inflammation and demyelination of neurons in the brain and spinal cord.
+A significant amount of research suggests that EBV likely plays a causal role in MS, particularly among most MS patients.

-A study involving US Army personnel found that the individuals who converted to Epstein-Barr seropositivity (showing they had been infected) were at a 32-fold risk of MS diagnosis compared to Army personnel who were seronegative for EBV.[ref]
+A study involving US Army personnel found that the individuals who converted to Epstein-Barr seropositivity (showing they had been infected) were at a 32-fold higher risk of MS diagnosis than seronegative personnel.[ref]

 Genetic susceptibility to MS and EBV:

-In looking at the antibody to EBV antigens, patients with MS have an altered immunological response to it.[ref]
-The strongest genetic risk factor for MS is having the HLA-DRB1*15:01 serotype, and that HLA type interacts with the EBV antibodies differently.
-Research also shows an altered anti-EBV T cell response in patients with MS.[ref]
+Patients with MS have an altered immunological response to EBV antigens.[ref]
+The strongest genetic risk factor for MS is having the HLA-DRB1*15:01 serotype, which interacts differently with EBV antibodies.
+Research also shows an altered anti-EBV T cell response in MS patients.[ref]

-More studies have been done on the link between having had mono and later developing multiple sclerosis.
-Studies have found that those with the HLA-DRB1*1501 are at a higher risk of multiple sclerosis, especially if they have had mono.[ref]
+Multiple studies have been done on the link between having had mono and later developing MS. Research shows that those with the HLA-DRB1*1501 are at a higher risk of multiple sclerosis, especially if they have had mono.[ref]

 Epstein-Barr reactivation in ME/CFS and Long Covid:

-Chronic fatigue syndrome was first theorized to be due to Epstein-Barr infection back in the 1960s.
-Since then, other viral triggers have also been investigated, such as cytomegalovirus or HHV.
-Studies show that a subset of people with ME/CFS have elevated EBV antibodies or are positive for EBV reactivation.
-It is theorized that the changes to B cell and T cell responses due to EBV are a cause of ME/CFS. [ref][ref][ref]
+The theory that chronic fatigue syndrome is due to Epstein-Barr infection first came about in the 1960s.
+Since then, other viral triggers have been investigated as well, such as cytomegalovirus and HHV.
+Studies show that some people with ME/CFS have elevated EBV antibodies or EBV reactivation.
+It is theorized that changes in B and T cell responses due to EBV cause ME/CFS. [ref][ref][ref]

 Long Covid or PASC (post-acute sequelae of Covid) involves symptoms, such as fatigue, POTS, brain fog, post-exertional malaise, and shortness of breath, that continue for more than 4 weeks after a Covid infection.
-For a subset of long Covid patients, there is reactivation of Epstein-Barr virus, which may be a driving factor in the fatigue, etc. In patients hospitalized for severe Covid, reactivation of EBV was found in 82% of the patients.
+For a subset of long Covid patients, Epstein-Barr virus is reactivated, which may be a driving factor in the fatigue and other symptoms.
+In patients hospitalized for severe Covid, EBV reactivation was found in 82% of the patients.
 A review of 40 studies on viral reactivation in Covid patients showed that Epstein-Barr virus was the most common, along with cytomegalovirus and HHV-1. [ref][ref] [ref]

 Genetic susceptibility to EBV: